 Located on the west side of Underwood Street between Carnes and Judson avenues

-Like many buildings throughout the fairgrounds, Ramberg Music Cafe (formerly known as Ramberg Center) has had various names and has been used for many purposes.
+Like many buildings throughout the fairgrounds, Ramberg Center (most recently known as Ramberg Music Cafe) has had various names and has been used for many purposes.
 The first building on the site was a brick structure built in 1886, and it was used as an art gallery.
 It then became the farmer’s institute in 1890.
 In the 1920s, it was also used as the Minnesota Territorial Pioneers’ Portrait Gallery.
 In 1958, the original building was razed, and a new portrait hall was built, along with the Pioneer Woman statue to honor the Statehood Centennial.
 In 1970, it became the Senior Citizens Headquarters, which coincided with the first ever Senior Citizens Day at the fair.
-In 1989, the building was named after Leonard Ramberg, who was the senior citizens program supervisor from 1970 through 1986, vice president of the board of managers 1969-1986, named Life Member of the State Agricultural Society in 1988, and society Hall of Fame inductee in 1990.
+In 1989, the building was named after Leonard Ramberg, who was the senior citizens program supervisor from 1970 through 1986, vice president of the State Fair board of managers 1969-1986, named Life Member of the State Agricultural Society in 1988, and State Fair Hall of Fame inductee in 1990.

 Located on the north side of Judson Avenue between Liggett and Clough streets